sbtourist/clamq/README.md

-# Clamq - Version 0.2
+# Clamq - Clojure APIs for Message Queues - Version 0.3 (WORK IN PROGRESS)

-Clamq is a Clojure adapter for interacting with message queues, providing simple APIs to connect to brokers and sending/consuming messages to/from message queues and topics.
+Clamq is a Clojure adpater for interacting with message queues, providing simple APIs to connect to brokers and sending/consuming messages to/from message queues and topics.

 Clamq supports **JMS** and **AMQP** brokers, more specifically: